-The Pacific Fishery Management Council (Pacific Council) will convene a webinar meeting of its Groundfish Management Team (GMT) to discuss items on the Pacific Council’s April 2021 meeting agenda.
+The Pacific Fishery Management Council (Pacific Council) will convene a webinar meeting of its Groundfish Management Team (GMT) to discuss items on the Pacific Council’s June 2021 meeting agenda.
 This meeting is open to the public.
-The online meeting will be held Friday, March 26, 2021 from 8 a.m. to 12 p.m.
+The online meeting will be held on Thursday, June 10, 2021 from 9 a.m. to 12 p.m.
 Pacific Daylight Time.
 The scheduled ending time for this GMT meeting is an estimate, the meeting will adjourn when business for the day is completed.

 Purpose of the meeting

-The primary purpose of the GMT webinar is to prepare for the Pacific Council’s April 2021 agenda items.
-The GMT will discuss items related to groundfish management and administrative Pacific Council agenda items and may discuss ecosystem matters.
+The primary purpose of the GMT webinar is to prepare for the Pacific Council’s June 2021 agenda items.
+The GMT will discuss items related to groundfish management and administrative Pacific Council agenda items.
 A detailed agenda for the webinar will be available on the Pacific Council’s website prior to the meeting.
 The GMT may also address other assignments relating to groundfish management.
 No management actions will be decided by the GMT.

 To attend the online meeting